Primordial Gravitational Waves from Phase Transitions during Reheating: Introduction

-Non-standard cosmic evolutions~\cite{Allahverdi:2020bys, Batell:2024dsi} naturally occur during cosmic reheating~\cite{Kofman:1994rk, Kofman:1997yn}.
+Non-standard cosmic evolutions~\cite{Allahverdi:2020bys, Batell:2024dsi} naturally occur during cosmic reheating~\cite{Dolgov:1989us, Traschen:1990sw, Kofman:1994rk, Kofman:1997yn}.
 Following cosmic inflation, the energy stored in the inflaton field is transferred to SM degrees of freedom to (re)heat the Universe and establish a SM radiation-dominated epoch with a temperature of at least $\mathcal{O}$(MeV) to ensure successful Big Bang nucleosynthesis (BBN)~\cite{Kawasaki:2000en, Hannestad:2004px, Cyburt:2015mya, deSalas:2015glj}.
 A PT involves competition between the transition rate to the true phase and the expansion of the Universe~\cite{Coleman:1977py, Callan:1977pt, Linde:1980tt, Linde:1981zj}.
 The former is fixed by the underlying particle physics parameters, whereas the latter is the input from cosmology.
 Therefore, a PT occurring during the reheating era, where non-standard expansion rates can exist, can have its dynamics naturally modified.

-Combining these two ideas in this work, we address the literature gap by investigating first-order PTs in various cosmic reheating scenarios.
+Building upon this established foundation, in this work, we provide a systematic, parametric exploration of first-order PTs specifically within the context of different cosmic reheating histories.
 Using a minimal particle physics model, we study the PT dynamics occurring in a cosmological background with a general parameterization of the expansion rate of the Universe.
-Carefully making the distinction between the particle physics and cosmological parameters, we demonstrate that, due to the nonstandard cosmological evolution during reheating, strong PTs can be delayed, prolonged, and further strengthened in certain scenarios by studying the parameters characterizing the PT: its temperature, inverse duration, and latent heat released.
-We then consider these implications for the GW spectrum sourced from bubble collisions, sound waves, and magneto-hydrodynamic turbulence during the PT.
-We find that, due to the non-standard cosmological evolution during the reheating epoch, the amplitude of the GW energy density observed today may be enhanced or suppressed by orders of magnitude depending on the cosmological scenario, whereas the peak frequency of the spectra can be shifted to lower or higher values.
+Carefully making the distinction between the particle physics and cosmological parameters, we demonstrate that, due to the non-standard cosmological evolution during reheating, strong PTs can be delayed, prolonged, and further strengthened in certain scenarios by studying the parameters characterizing the PT: its temperature, inverse duration, and latent heat released.
+We then consider these implications for the GW spectrum sourced from the PT.
+Consistent with expectations from the literature on non-standard expansion eras, we find that the GW energy density observed today is generally suppressed, with our results explicitly mapping how this suppression behaves for the given reheating scenario, along with the shifting of the peak frequency of the spectra.

 This manuscript is structured as follows: first, we parameterize the reheating scenario in Section~\ref{sec:reheating}, which sets the stage for studying PTs occurring for our model in Section~\ref{sec:fopt}.
 At the end of this section, we compute the PT parameters required for the GW spectrum in Section~\ref{sec:gw_fopt}, in which we appropriately generalize various formulae in the existing literature for the GW spectrum generated from a first-order PT.
 Finally, we summarize our results and conclude in Section~\ref{sec:concl}.